What If My Love Language Is All Of Them?

 AdvertisementADVERTISEMENT

-Liv, 24, loves the concept of the five love languages, “mainly because it gets people talking!
-Anything to provoke more conversations about intimacy and emotional health is a win in my book,” she says.
-But she emphasizes that while she sees the theory as a good start, it's “not the only way you should be finding out about yourself and your emotional needs.”
+Liv, 24, loves the concept of the five love languages — “mainly because it gets people talking!
+Anything to provoke more conversations about intimacy and emotional health is a win in my book,” she says — but emphasises that she sees the theory as a good start, “not the only way you should be finding out about yourself and your emotional needs.”

 AdvertisementADVERTISEMENT

 Not to mention, our preferred love languages could swap in and out over time.
-“As individuals, we are always changing and as a result our needs in a relationship can also shift,” Dr. Bejanyan explains.
+“As individuals we are always changing and as a result our needs in a relationship can also shift,” Bejanyan explains.
 “What we might experience as a loving act can change with age and circumstance.
-At 20, we might find words of affirmation appealing, while at 40 with potential kids, a full-time job, and busy schedule, acts of service might be a lot more appealing.”
+At 20, we might find words of affirmation appealing, while at 40 with potential kids, a full-time job and busy schedule, acts of service might be a lot more appealing.”

 If you’re keen to know which love language might be your number one, Worthy suggests a process of elimination.
 “If you’re feeling strongly identified with two or three of the languages, perhaps what’s useful is knowing what to rule out,” he says (Chapman says this in the book, too).
 “It could be just as important for your partner to know that you don’t find gifts meaningful as it would be to know that you love to be touched and complimented.”